Step 3: Setting up a Gender Equality Plan

 - Time-related.
 Indicate when the objectives and measures can be achieved.

 Remember that the Horizon Europe Guidance on Gender Equality Plans defines a GEP as ‘a set of commitments and actions that aim to promote gender equality in an organisation through institutional and cultural change’.
-When defining the targets and measures of your GEP, keep your funding cycle in mind and consider the recommended content-related (thematic) GEP building blocks for internal and external stakeholders:
+When defining the targets and measures of your GEP, consider the recommended content-related (thematic) GEP building blocks:

 - work–life balance and organisational culture;